Thilak05/RAT/README.md

 - **⌨️ Keylogger**: Record keystrokes (Start/Stop control).
 - **🎵 Play Audio**: Play audio files silently in the background.
 - **🎬 Play Video**: Launch video files on the target.
+- **🔗 Reverse Shell**: Initiate a reverse shell connection to a listener.
 - **🌐 Open Website**: Open a specific URL on the target's browser.
 - **⚠️ Show Alert**: Display a popup message box.
 - **📋 Clipboard**: Retrieve current clipboard content.